near/docs/docs/tutorials/contracts/nfts/blockcraft-nfts.md

 - [A NEAR account](#wallet)
 - [NEAR command-line interface](/docs/develop/contracts/rust/intro#installing-the-near-cli) (`near-cli`)

-### Creating a Schematic
+## Creating a Schematic

+In this section, we'll be creating the schematic to put on chain.

+### Setup

-Once you have WorldEdit installed and Minecraft loaded up, check if WorldEdit is working properly by running:
+Once you have WorldEdit installed and Minecraft loaded up, let's check if WorldEdit is working properly by running:

 ```bash
 //pos1